EnterpriseDB/terraform-provider-biganimal/docs/resources/cluster.md

 - `private_networking` (Boolean) Is private networking enabled.
 - `read_only_connections` (Boolean) Is read only connection enabled.
 - `restore_cluster_id` (String) For restoring a cluster.
 Specifies the cluster id to restore
 - `restore_from_deleted` (Boolean) For restoring a cluster.
-Specifies if the cluster you want to restore is deleted
+Specifies if the cluster you want to restore is from deleted
 - `restore_point` (String) For restoring a cluster.
 Specifies restore point e.g. 2006-01-02T15:04:05-0700.
 Leave empty to restore from latest point
 - `service_account_ids` (Set of String) A Google Cloud Service Account is used for logs.
 If you leave this blank, then you will be unable to access log details for this cluster.
 Required when cluster is deployed on BigAnimal's cloud account.
 - `storage` (Block, Optional) Storage. (see [below for nested schema](#nestedblock--storage))